vezeka/Nmap-GUI-/README.md

 # Nmap-GUI-
-A menu for nmap too look more smoother
+A menu for nmap to look more smoother
 Thread on my twitter :  TheCyberEnjoyer